-To change the shape of the face you'll need an object called a blend shape, created in 3D modeling software.
-We've included one in the sample content file, that you can use to create all kinds of different effects.
+To change the shape of the face you'll need an object called a blend shape created in 3D modeling software.
+We've included one in the sample content file.
+Use it to create all kinds of different face effects.

 Next, add a face mesh as a child of the face tracker.
 The face mesh is a 3D model of a face.
 It works with the face tracker to create a surface that reconstructs someone's expressions.
 We'll then use the blend shape to change the shape of the face mesh, creating the distorted effect.

 To add the face mesh to your project:

 You'll see faceMesh0 in the Scene panel, and an object tracking the face in the Viewport and Simulator:

 You’ll apply the blend shape to the face mesh.
 To do this: